Our payment terminals are able to accept credit and debit cards from the following card schemes:

-With a co-branded card, the brand (payment method) is selected automatically based on the AID priority configuration.
-However, in accordance with the Multilateral Interchange Fee (MIF) Regulation, the shopper can disable the automatic brand selection for a particular transaction:
+With a co-branded card, the brand (payment method) is selected automatically based on the Application ID (AID) priority configuration.
+However, in accordance with the Multilateral Interchange Fee (MIF) Regulation, the shopper can disable the automatic brand selection for a particular transaction.

-- When the payment terminal prompts the shopper to enter their card, the shopper presses the yellow key on the terminal keypad before they present their card to the terminal.
+- When the payment terminal prompts the shopper to present their card, the shopper presses the yellow key on the terminal keypad before they present their card to the terminal.

 - The terminal display shows a list of payment methods that are on the card and supported by the terminal.

 - The shopper selects the brand, payment method, or application that they want to use for this particular transaction.

 The transaction then continues as usual.